songx23/songx23.github.io/_posts/2020-04-01-power-grid.md

     <img src="" style="display:none">
 </div>

-This is the page with most of the interactions.
-Players can start an auction and buy power plants.
-The auction button changes a flag to reveal the "Cancel" and "Buy" buttons.
-The reason I designed an extra step is I want to create a safety net for the buy power plant action.
-There's no turning back if a player clicked the wrong plant or they had a second thought.
-I didn't put in any roll back functionalities in the game server.
-This I believe decrease the chances of wrong operations to minimum and increased the usability of the application.
-Imagine if a player messed up a buy action, his experience of this game might be ruined.
-The last thing I want to see is users complaining about how dumb this application is although I know it's quite dumb.
+This is the page which players can actually interact "freely".
+Anyone can start an auction and buy a power plant through this page.
+The auction button changes a flag in game state so that it can reveal the "Cancel" and "Buy" buttons.
+The reason I designed an extra step is for creating a safety net when buying power plants.
+There's no turning back if a player clicked the wrong plant or they had a second thought because there's no roll back functionalities in the game server.
+This is disastrous for a player when mis-clicked a button.
+I don't want to punish my friends like this.
+Therefore, this feature is quite necessary.
-You might ask, how do you populates one's interaction to all players?
-The answer is brute force.
-I didn't have time to make this app a real-time application.
-The way I achieve this is ask the UI to query game state every second.
-And users shouldn't notice that the page is refreshing because Angular only refreshes the components that actually changed.
-This is a bad way of doing this kind of things because it increases the server load a lot and also the client requires for resources to do constant requests.
-Just like my decision to use in-memory data store, it has many disadvantages but Power Grid is a 2-6 players game, so at most I will get 360 request per second which my go server can easily handle.
-The only upside is this is the easiest solution to implement.
+You might ask, how do you populate one's interaction to all players?
+I didn't have time to make this a real-time application in the end so the answer is using brute force, make UI queries game state every second.
+This is another bad decision I know but it works.
+Users shouldn't really notice that the page is constantly refreshing thanks to Angular's refreshing mechanism and speed.
+At a glance, this approach increases the server load and also requires more client resources.
+Whereas Power Grid is a 2-6 players game, so at most I will get 360 request per second which the API server can easily handle.

 ### Deployment

-So my application is running smoothly on my local machine, it's time to deploy it to the cloud.
+So the application is running smoothly on my local machine, it's time to deploy it to the cloud.
 I chose to use GCP as I already have a project set up on it.
-There are two options for easy deployment, I can use AppEngine to host them separately but that doubles the cost.
-Therefore, I chose the other option, which is a good old compute engine (VM).
-I don't need fancy specs for the VM and it's pretty cheap to run.
-The cost of AppEngine is about $0.12/hour and ComputeEngine is about $0.1/hour.
-So I created a ComputeEngine running Ubuntu LTS and cloned the two repositories.
-Running them is quite easy, however, there're a couple of annoying things I ran into.
-First of one, the lack of consistent environments.
-If for example, I want to spec up the VM, I will have to setup the environment again.
-Of course, this can be easily resolved by using Docker images but I didn't use it, why?
-Currently, two applications can run on 1 virtual CPU (half core) and 0.5G memory.
-Running docker will definitely require more resources than that.
-The other irritating thing is the IP address is not static.
-I don't plan to run the server 24/7, so every time I stop the VM, I need to change the IP address in code.
-Using static IP or keep it running can solve this problem but they're too expensive for this project.
-Also, I'm pretty sure there are more elegant ways to tackle this but I just didn't have the time to research.
+There are two options for quick deployment, I can use AppEngine to host the UI and API separately, or I can use a good old VM (ComputeEngine).
+The cost of two AppEngine is about $0.12/hour and ComputeEngine (low spec, shared resource) is about $0.1/hour.
+Obviously, I went for the cheapest option.
+Running them on Ubuntu LTS is quite easy.
+However, there're a couple of annoying things I want to point out.

+1. The lack of Docker usage.
+I will have to setup the whole environment again if I want to spec up or create a VM.
+Currently, two applications can run on 1 virtual CPU (half physical core) and 0.5G memory.
+Running docker will definitely require more resources than that so I chose not to use it for now.
+2. Non-static IP address.
+I don't plan to run the server 24/7, so every time I stop the VM, I need to change the IP address in environment.
+On top of my head, using static IP or keeping the VM running can solve this problem but they're too expensive for this project.
 Now, everything is in place.
 I just need to post the url to my friends and then we can have an online power grid game together!

 ## Part 3

 It's finally time to put everything into test.
-On a Saturday, my partner and I kicked off a group video chat and introduced the system we built to enable us playing Power Grid online.
+On a Saturday, my partner and I kicked off a group video chat and introduced the system we built.
 They were amazed how we put everything together in just a week.
-We played for 3 hours that day and surprisingly, our system didn't break down.
-However, we were exhausted after it. we learned playing board game online is really hard and less fun.
-Often time, we found ourselves speaking at the same time and then we need to repeat again in order so that we can understand what others are saying.
-Also, moving virtual tokens on the board is quite hard, not everyone has a big monitor at home, if they're using 13 inch laptop, it's quite hard to see the whole board without zooming.
+We played for 3 hours that day and surprisingly, our system didn't break down, everything works just "fine" but we were exhausted after it.
+It feels totally different to play table top game online in a bad way.
+Often time, we all spoke at the same time and then we need to repeat ourselves again so that we can understand what others are saying.
+On the other hand, moving virtual tokens on the board is quite hard and slow, I found lots of time when we were waiting for others to finish their actions, our attention was distracted to other places like YouTube.
+Last but not the least, most of us were using laptop, it's quite hard to see the whole board without zooming in and out.
+I missed lots of things outside of my sight and that led to some bad choices.
+All of above resulted, to be honest, a quite unpleasant gaming experience.
-Later on, I found what we did is called tabletop simulator.
-There're existing software doing the exact same thing.
-We tried a couple afterwards and found the same feelings.
-It makes winning less exciting and rewarding.
+Later on, I found what we built is called tabletop simulator.
+There're some existing software doing the exact same thing (none of them have PowerGrid though).
+My partner and I tried a couple simulators afterwards and had the same feelings.
+I guess it's really hard to migrate table top board game online while maintaining the same gaming experience.
-I'm glad that I didn't spend too much time on this project as it's very likely that I'm going to throw it away now after using only once, although the process of making this as a working system is really fun.
-It's been a while since the last time developing software excites me that much.
+I'm glad that I didn't spend too much time on this project as it's very likely that I'm going to park it for a while, although the building process was really fun.
+It's been a while since the last time I participate in a hackathon.
+Good to find that feeling back.

-Overall, please stay at home to help fight COVID-19 if you can.
-Maybe play boardgames with who you live with.
-We can win this!
+## The most important thing

+PLEASE stay at home if you can to help fight COVID-19.
+The sooner we can take this under control, the sooner we can get our pre-COVID19 lifestyle back.
+I don't know about you but I really miss it.